philoye/fontunstack/readme.markdown

 After including jQuery and the FontUnstack javascript file, call `fontunstack()` on a jquery selector and a class will be added to each element with the font that is actually be used.

+**Note** this is a breaking change with how it worked before.
+You used to have to pass in the font stack you want to test as a string, now we're checking the `font-family` attribute directly.

 So for example, assuming this CSS:

     body {